ingo/ingo.github.io/_recipes/better_chocolate_babka.md

   babka with a crumbly texture every time.
 A must-try for chocolate lovers.
 This babka starts with a brioche-like dough that gets rolled up with an insane amount of chocolate filling.
 Proofing helps the dough rise into distinct layers.
 The chocolate seeps out and caramelizes, creating crisp edges and supreme chocolatiness.
+Letting the rolled babka proof ensures maximum rise.
+Use high quality chocolate like Valrhona for intense flavor.
+This babka achieves the perfect balance of buttery bread and rich chocolate.
 favorite: "\u2713"
 image: better_chocolate_babka.jpg
 original_title: Chocolate Babka